jeandavidt/Residences-Import/readme.md

     cd /path/to/project/directory
     ```

-4. Create a new conda environment named `residences` using the command:
+4. (Only do this the first time you run the script) Create a new conda environment named `residences` using the command:

     ```bash
     conda env create --file environment.yml --name residences